 All local authorities across the country which have had to issue these revised bills over a three-year period on business rates will be looking right now at what the bottom line is for them.
 The worrying factor about the way the Bill is being introduced is that the repayment is not automatic; each business that may have been affected will have to apply for revaluation.
 They will then be revalued and finally a bill will be decided, for potentially a three-year period, together with interest.
 Some businesses may not gain anything, but some will gain a substantial amount of money, with interest, and the local authorities will have to repay that.
 The current position, as I understand it—we need to press our Front Benchers on this issue—is that local authorities repaying that money would not have had this money if this judgment had not been made.
 However, they have applied that money to their budgets and they will have to find the money from within their budgets as one-off, windfall damage to their bottom line.
 That is unfair on the local authorities concerned.
 They have not taken the decision—this was not a decision any local authority took—so they should not be financially penalised as a result of this.
 I hope we can move to a position whereby the Department will agree to compensate all local authorities that are out of pocket as a direct result of these decisions, once we have got to a conclusion.

 I thank the hon.
 Gentleman for the work he did in scrutinising this legislation in my absence, and I agree with the point he is making now.
-Would it not be a lot more convincing from the Government when they say we are not going to compensate because the likely effect is small overall if they were to release to us their detailed calculations, which presumably they have done, about the impact on individual authorities?
+Would it not be a lot more convincing from the Government when they say they are not going to compensate because the likely effect is small overall if they were to release to us their detailed calculations, which presumably they have done, about the impact on individual authorities?

 I thank the Chair of the Select Committee for raising that issue.
 We are talking about 30,000 businesses, many of which will be concentrated in particular areas.
 We know that there will be a hit for some local authorities, which could be considerable.
 Hon.
 Members from across the House will not necessarily be aware of the potential hit for local authorities as a result.